Our Team

 - Email: edward.meinert@newcastle.ac.uk

-Professor Edward Meinert is a leading researcher in digital health and clinical artificial intelligence.
-His work focuses on developing and evaluating new technologies that support better health outcomes across the population.
-He is Professor at Newcastle University, where he directs the DEPTH AI Lab, is a member of the Newcastle NIHR Biomedical Research Centre (NIHR BRC) Informatics and Precision Care for an Ageing Population and Digital Health, Ageing Innovation and Inclusion themes and serves as Theme Lead for AI Safety in Digital Health at the Centre for AI Safety of the National Edge AI Hub, promoting the responsible use of AI in critical sectors.
+Professor Edward Meinert is a Chartered Engineer and leading researcher in digital health and clinical artificial intelligence.
+He is Professor at Newcastle University, where he directs the DEPTH AI Lab, having secured over £7 million in research funding to develop and evaluate technologies that support better health outcomes across the population.
+He is a member of the Newcastle NIHR Biomedical Research Centre (NIHR BRC) Informatics and Precision Care for an Ageing Population and Digital Health, Ageing Innovation and Inclusion themes and serves as Theme Lead for AI Safety in Digital Health at the Centre for AI Safety of the National Edge AI Hub, promoting the responsible use of AI in critical sectors.

-Professor Meinert is also Co-Founder and CEO of Gnosis Health Limited, a 2025 spin-out from Newcastle University supported by institutional and private capital.
-The company develops AI-powered tools to support people living with chronic conditions and was incubated at both the UKRI Trusted and Autonomous Systems Robotics and AI Accelerator and the Harvard Innovation Labs Stealth Programme.
+Professor Meinert is Co-Founder and CEO of Gnosis Health Limited, a 2025 spin-out from Newcastle University supported by institutional and private capital.
+The company builds AI-driven clinical monitoring and self-management tools for people living with chronic conditions, and was incubated at both the UKRI Trusted and Autonomous Systems Robotics and AI Accelerator and the Harvard Innovation Labs Stealth Programme.

 Professor Meinert’s research spans clinical AI, digital health interventions, and the use of wearable and sensor technologies to create connected personal health systems.
 His work aims to generate the evidence needed to improve technology design, influence policy, and shape safe and effective regulation.
-He has secured over £7 million in research funding and leads large, collaborative projects bringing together universities, healthcare providers, and industry partners.
+He leads large, collaborative projects bringing together universities, healthcare providers, and industry partners, and is an author of over 100 publications, a patent application, and nine academic prizes.

-Professor Meinert holds degrees from Oxford, Cambridge, Imperial College London, the London School of Economics, and Harvard.
+Professor Meinert holds degrees spanning software engineering, theology, business, public administration, clinical medicine, and public health from the University of Oxford, the University of Cambridge, Imperial College London, the London School of Economics, and Harvard University.